yugr/rust-slides/features/cons/bounds-checks/README.md

 which implements checks like bounds, strict weak ordering, etc.
 Moreover STL hardening [has been accepted](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2025/p3471r4.html) for Standard as part of promoting "modern (contemporary) C++".
+This approach is now widely adopted so we should expect significant improvement of compiler optimizations related to bounds checks.

 Bounds checking overhead can be equated to replacing `reserve` + `push_back` with `resize`